alexisbourdais/ChloroBras/README.md

     `ln -s path/to/xxx_R1.fastq.gz xxx_R1.fastq.gz`

-- Run the pipeline : `nextflow run ChloroBras.nf -profile [standard/slurm,singularity/conda] --singularity "-B root/to/mount/" --workflow assembling` or edit **LaunChlorobras.sh**, then `chmod +x LaunChlorobras.sh` and `./LaunChlorobras.sh`
+1) Run the pipeline : `nextflow run ChloroBras.nf -profile [standard/slurm,singularity/conda] --singularity "-B root/to/mount/" --workflow fromReads`

+1') or edit **LaunChlorobras.sh**, then `chmod +x LaunChlorobras.sh` and `./LaunChlorobras.sh`

-- Check the quality of the assemblies using the graph in the **Results/Mummer** folder and keep the desired ones in the **Results/Assembly** folder.
+2) Check the quality of the assemblies using the graph in the **Results/Mummer** folder and keep the desired ones in the **Results/Assembly** folder.
 If you have pre-existing assemblies, you can add them here.

-- Run the pipeline : `nextflow run ChloroBras.nf --workflow fromAsm`
+3) Run the pipeline : `nextflow run ChloroBras.nf --workflow fromAsm --phylogeny [raxml, iqtree, raxmlng, all]`

-- See phylogenetic analysis in **Results/Raxml/IQtree/RaxmlNG** folder.

 ## Parameters

 Each of the following parameters can be specified as command line options, in the launch file or in the config file (**nextflow.config**)

-    Command : nextflow run ChloroBras.nf -profile [standard/slurm,singularity/conda] --workflow [assembling/analyzing/fromAsm] --singularity "-B root/to/mount/"
+Command : nextflow run ChloroBras.nf -profile [standard/slurm,singularity/conda] --workflow [fromReads/fromAsm] --singularity "-B root/to/mount/"

     REQUIRED parameter

     -profile [standard]/slurm,      Select profile standard (local) or slurm.
 Default: standard
              singularity/conda      Select profile singularity or conda.
 (FastPlast, Orgasm, mfannot and organnot are only available with singularity, even in conda profile)
                                                                          (Mummer is only available with conda, even in singularity profile)

-    --workflow [assembling/analyzing/fromAsm]       assembling : assembles genomes, does annotation, and allows quality assessment with quast and dotplot analyzing : like 'assembling' + alignement + phylogenetic tree fromAsm : mafft alignement and phylogenetic tree from assemblies
+    --workflow [fromReads/fromAsm]     fromReads : chloroplast genome assembly, annotation, quality assessment with quast and dotplot, phylogeny analysis from paired reads fromAsm : mafft alignement, annotation, phylogeny analysis from assemblies

     Singularity
     --singularity           Mounted directory, default: "-B /scratch:/scratch -B /home:/home -B /local:/local -B /db:/db -B /groups:/groups"